giacomoorsi/usa-news-politicization/index.md

 particular) and that the articles often favour one side of the debate.
-During and after the 2016 election, there were many articles about how people backing Trump tended to read different news sources from people on the other side of the political spectrum, news sources that reportendly tended to publish news pieces containing hoaxes and conspiracy theories - for instance, [this article](https://www.washingtonpost.com/news/the-fix/wp/2017/08/22/trump-backers-disturbing-reliance-on-hoax-and-conspiracy-theory-websites-in-1-chart/).
+During and after the 2016 election, there were many articles about how people backing Trump tended to read different news sources from people on the other side of the political spectrum, news sources that reportedly tended to publish news pieces containing hoaxes and conspiracy theories - for instance, [this article](https://www.washingtonpost.com/news/the-fix/wp/2017/08/22/trump-backers-disturbing-reliance-on-hoax-and-conspiracy-theory-websites-in-1-chart/).
 We can still read that some news sources (like [the Gateway Pundit](https://www.reuters.com/investigates/special-report/usa-election-threats-gatewaypundit/))